This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Annealing – 10”.

-Explanation: The stabilization of a fine grain size during heating at high temperatures requires a large volume fraction of very small particles.
+Explanation: The stabilization of fine grain size during heating at high temperatures requires a large volume fraction of very small particles.
 If the temperature is too high, the particles tend to coarsen or dissolve.
 When this occurs, some boundaries can break away before the others and abnormal grain growth occurs, transforming the fine-grain array into a very coarse-grain structure.

 9. Metal grain boundaries differ from soap films.

-Explanation: Metal grain boundaries differ from soap films for they possess only a single surface, whereas the latter have 2 surfaces.
+Explanation: Metal grain boundaries differ from soap films for they possess only a single surface, whereas the latter has 2 surfaces.
 The driving force per unit area for grain boundary movement (∆pin the analogous soap bubble case) can be written in the following manner:

 f = (2ϒ)/R